Skip to main content

 Cardiovascular Health and Bone Mineral Density

-Long-term outcomes are a critical consideration.
+Long-term cardiovascular health outcomes are a critical consideration.
 While both forms of estrogen therapy can confer cardiovascular benefits, particularly when initiated early in the menopausal transition, the risk profiles differ.
 The increased VTE risk associated with oral estrogen, driven by hepatic clotting factor synthesis, is a well-established concern.
 Transdermal estrogen has consistently demonstrated a lower or negligible VTE risk, making it a preferred option for individuals with higher baseline risk factors for thrombosis.

 Regarding bone mineral density, both oral and transdermal estrogen are effective in preventing bone loss and reducing fracture risk.
 The mechanism primarily involves direct action on osteoblasts and osteoclasts, reducing bone resorption.
 The systemic availability of estradiol, regardless of the route, is the key factor here.
 However, the overall metabolic milieu created by each route can indirectly influence bone health, for example, through effects on inflammation or nutrient absorption.